 Santosh studied maths and economics in Kathmandu and is now working in Buddha lodge.
 He has a good opinion about President Obama’s good interaction with the rest of the world.
 “How is Prime Minister Modi?
 Seems all talk and no action,” he asks.
 “Rising through the BJP ranks and beating Rahul Gandhi is by itself a gift to democracy and India, even if he ends up doing nothing else,” I observe.

 My worry about the cold at night is unfounded.
 We put the sleeping bag on the bed, and cover it with a comforter.
 And the fleece liner inside the sleeping bag provides another layer of insulation.
-In a little while after we crawl inside the liner, it becomes comfortably warm.
-But if you forget that the room is actually very cold and touch anything metallic like an iPad, you are in for a shock.
+A little while after I crawl inside the liner, I become comfortably warm.
+But if the warmth inside the sleeping bag makes you forget that the room is actually very cold and touch anything metallic like an iPad, then you are in for a shock.

 Lukla 8,950′ (2728 m)